MrBillA/gradle-template-example/README.md

 * Add any missing dependencies if needed
 * Change the datasource config from commons-dbcp to c3p0
 * Add jQuery to the default jspx template?
-* Create a new template for a similar stack but with Flex frontend

 # LICENSE: